Neurogenic claudication — also known as pseudoclaudication — is best defined by breaking down the two parts of its name:

 - Claudication: Leg pain, or more specifically, difficulty or weakness with walking

-Neurogenic claudication occurs due to a compression of the spinal nerves located in the lower (lumbar) spine.
+Neurogenic claudication occurs due to spinal nerve compression in the lower (lumbar) spine.
 It is typically caused by spinal stenosis — the narrowing of the spinal canal — in the lumbar region.
 This narrowing generally occurs due to wear and tear of the lower spine, as well as arthritic changes such as:

 - Bulging discs